-23.7 Advanced Risk Protection
+26.7 Advanced Risk Protection

-T7 supports an Advanced Risk Protection functionality (ARP) and can slow down or suspend a participant if a predefined position limit is exceeded.
-The deletion of open orders, quotes, pending TES trades and Eurex EnLight transactions of an affected participant may be triggered.
+T7 supports the Eurex Clearing provided Advanced Risk Protection functionality (ARP) and, on trigger from C7, will slow down or suspend a participant.
+The deletion of open orders, quotes, pending TES trades and Eurex EnLight transactions of an affected participant may be triggered based on the configuration in C7.
+For further details see the respective Clearing functional reference documentation

 This functionality is only provided to the derivatives markets, Eurex and EEX.